KenYu910645/KenYu910645.github.io/_pages/honeyhubs_privacy.md

 We use the information we collect to:

-- Operate, maintain, and improve the App
+- Operate, maintain, and improve HoneyHub
+- Enable core features such as mushroom battle coordination, postcard exchange, listings, account features, rewards, and notifications
-- Respond to your support requests and feedback
+- Respond to support requests, bug reports, and user feedback
+- Personalize and improve the user experience
-- Analyze usage trends to enhance user experience
+- Analyze usage trends and diagnose crashes or technical issues
-- Detect and prevent technical issues or abuse
+- Detect, investigate, and prevent fraud, abuse, unauthorized access, or other harmful activity
+- Enforce our terms, policies, and platform rules

 ---